backdrop-contrib/tfa/README.md

 hook_user_login() so create a login plugin that checks the services user and returns TRUE for loginAllowed().
 See TfaTestLogin in ./tests/includes for an example.

+## License

+This project is GPL v2 software.
+See the LICENSE.txt file in this directory for complete text.

+## Current Maintainers

+This module is currently seeking maintainers.

+## Credits

+Ported to Backdrop by Herb v/d Dool (https://github.com/herbdool/)

+This module was originally written for Drupal (https://drupal.org/project/tfa).
+Drupal maintainers are: [coltrane](https://www.drupal.org/u/coltrane), [nerdstein](https://www.drupal.org/u/nerdstein), [daggerhart](https://www.drupal.org/u/daggerhart).